LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Introduction

 \section{Introduction}

 Recent advancements in 3D reconstruction, driven by Neural Radiance Fields (NeRF)~\cite{nerf} and 3D Gaussian Splatting (3DGS)~\cite{3dgs}, have enabled high-fidelity novel view synthesis.
-These breakthroughs have spurred a wide range of subsequent research, including dynamic scene representation~\cite{gafni2021dynamic, lin2024gaussianflow}, efficient training~\cite{plenoxels, hu2022efficientnerf}, scene editing~\cite{yuan2022nerfediting, gaussctrl2024}, and 3d scene generation~\cite{poole2022dreamfusion,zhang2024text2nerf}, increasing their applicability in VR/AR.
+These breakthroughs have spurred a wide range of subsequent research, including dynamic scene representation~\cite{gafni2021dynamic, lin2024gaussianflow}, efficient training~\cite{plenoxels, hu2022efficientnerf}, scene editing~\cite{yuan2022nerfediting, gaussctrl2024}, and 3D scene generation~\cite{poole2022dreamfusion,zhang2024text2nerf}, increasing their applicability in VR/AR.
 One line of subsequent research has focused on multi-view reconstruction from single-channel images, with prior works focusing on optimizing 3D models from thermal or (near-)infrared images, or reconstructing 3D volumes from X-ray images in the medical domain \cite{ye2024thermalnerf,liu2025thermalgs,li2021nirpolar,cai2024saxnerf}.
 However, they primarily focus on generating 3D geometry for specific applications, such as robot manipulation \cite{singh2023robotnerf} or medical assistance \cite{cai2024xgaussian}.
 While effective for these specific tasks, the resulting single-channel models lack the rich visual data of full-color RGB models.
 This limits their versatility for general-purpose applications like VR/AR and their compatibility with standard 3D pipelines.
 To bridge this gap and make these single-channel 3D reconstructions truly versatile, a robust 3D colorization step is essential.